iCliniq Logo

 1) He will need symptomatic treatment like before,

-2) Workup of fever is important; COVID is negative, which is great, but dengue, malaria, and acute cholecystitis can be checked for reoccurrence of symptoms.
+2) Workup of fever is important; COVID is negative, which is great, but dengue, malaria, and acute cholecystitis can be checked for recurrence of symptoms.

-3) If you feel there is a reoccurrence of symptoms in just with few days.
+3) If you feel there is a recurrence of symptoms within just a few days.
 I recommend following up with a primary physician to optimize further treatment.
-The current laboratory investigations you have already sent do not explain the reason behind high-grade fever and the reoccurrence of symptoms.
+The current laboratory investigations you have already sent do not explain the reason behind high-grade fever and the recurrence of symptoms.

 I hope this response will help you.